khushi25bai11481/Smart-Campus-Management-System/README.md

 ## Project Description

-The Smart Campus Management System is designed to provide a simple and organized way to manage important campus activities using Java.
+For providing a simple and organized way to manage important campus activities using Java,Smart Campus Management System is designed.

 The system uses a menu-driven interface and follows an object-oriented programming approach.